westomopresto/Grapple/README.md

 # Grapple
-Unreal Engine 4 project Grapple
+Unreal Engine 4 project Fadeout

 By Weston Mitchell.

-Right now I'm building the base features of the character controller and weapon / equipment system.
-The wwhole project is about 2gigs.
+A game about saving prisoners in a mine, and escaping.